Rudd-O/dts-recordingstudio/README.md

 `recordbroadcast`.
 This starts the gst-launch GStreamer processes that broadcast and record locally.

-To upload the recordings to S3, run the command `uploadrecordings`.
+If you enabled S3 support in your studio, you can upload the recordings automatically to S3.
+To do that, run the command `uploadrecordings`.
 This command will sync the recordings stored locally in `/home/ubuntu/Studio/Recordings` to your S3 bucket.
 Remember to stop the recording and broadcasting before doing this.

+To download the recordings, there are two ways:

+* If you enabled S3 support in your studio: you can download the files from your Amazon S3 AWS console.
+They should be in the S3 bucket you created, under foldor `Recordings/`.
-To download the recordings, retrieve the files in `/home/ubuntu/Studio/Recordings` by copying them to your computer with an SFTP client (the Decline to State publishing studio has inbuilt support for this).
-In either of those cases, your SFTP client or SSH configuration must have the private SSH key that corresponds to the public SSH key that you used when launching the studio for the first time.
+* You can also retrieve the files in `/home/ubuntu/Studio/Recordings` by copying them to your computer with an SFTP client (the Decline to State publishing studio has inbuilt support for this).
+Your SFTP client or SSH configuration must have the private SSH key that corresponds to the public SSH key that you used when launching the studio for the first time.
 Alternatively, you could generate a new key pair and then deploy the public key to the `ubuntu` user's SSH `/home/ubuntu/.ssh/authorized_keys` file in the studio.

 #Checklist for testing the studio functionality